allanabailey/feedback-form-pp3/README.md

 * Initially when checking that the user inputted a month value **between 1 and 12** a range method was used.
 However, this did not work for all cases and so this was changed to a **logical condition** where it checked whether the value was greater than **or** smaller than these figures.
 As well as resolving the issue, this also made the code more readable.
 * When choosing the option to **update the averages sheet**, the data was updating the row below the one intended when using this statement alone:
     * avg_worksheet.update_cell(row, colno, averages[i])
-    * To resolve this, these variables:
+    * To resolve this, these variables were implemented:
         * colno = 2
         * i = 0
     * Which incremeneted on each iteration of the list, setting the row to be: